-Open longleaf pine stands in the southeast U.S. are often marked prior to thinning to ensure quality residual trees are left.
-We present a case study where operator select thinning was applied in a longleaf pine forest where the optimization of water resources was a major goal.
+Introduction: Open longleaf pine stands in the southeast U.S. are often marked prior to 20 thinning to ensure quality residual trees are left.
+We present a case study where operator 21 22 select thinning was applied in a longleaf pine forest where the optimization of water resources was a major goal.
 Longleaf pine stands were in Trinity County, Texas, U.S.A.
-Stands were overstocked and had a dense, shrubby understory from years of fire exclusion.
-Our main objective was to compare the outcomes of operator select versus timber marking, and whether they were different when attempting to create specific stand structure.
-Additionally, we worked closely with loggers to manage brush in place of traditional forestry mulching.
-Fourteen inventory plots were sampled pre-thinning, with half marked and the other half left unmarked and harvested by operator select methods.
-After resampling post-thinning, there was no significant difference in basal area, trees per hectare, quadratic mean diameter, or volume at marked and unmarked plots.
-Furthermore, QMD increased across all plots, longleaf dominance increased, woody vegetation decreased significantly, and we saw some herbaceous groundcover reestablishment.
-Our results indicate that close monitoring and feedback with loggers allowed us to circumvent an estimated \$194.94 US per hectare cost for timber marking and \$1,123.82 US per hectare for traditional mulching services.
-This amounted to an estimated \$923.29 US per hectare reduction in project cost to create open longleaf pine structure.
-Operator select may be a viable option for initial entry in unmanaged and highly stocked longleaf pine stands of varying age.
-For our case study, it was a cost-effective approach for creating our desired stand conditions.
+23 24 Stands were overstocked and had a dense, shrubby understory from years of fire exclusion.
+25 Objectives: Our main objective was to compare the outcomes of operator select versus 26 timber marking, and whether they were different when attempting to create specific stand 27 structure.
+Additionally, we worked closely with loggers to manage brush in place of 28 traditional forestry mulching.
+29 Methods: Fourteen inventory plots were sampled pre-thinning, with half marked and the 30 other half left unmarked and harvested by operator select methods.
+Following timber 31 harvest thinning, we conducted a comparative analysis of marked and unmarked plots.
+32 Results: We measured no significant difference in basal area, trees per hectare, quadratic 33 mean diameter, or volume at marked and unmarked plots.
+Also, QMD increased across all 34 plots, longleaf dominance increased, woody vegetation decreased significantly, and we saw 35 36 some herbaceous groundcover reestablishment.
+Our results indicate that close monitoring and feedback with loggers allowed us to circumvent an estimated \$194.94 US per hectare 37 38 cost for timber marking and \$1,123.82 US per hectare for traditional mulching services.

-Implications for Practice

-- Where open stand structure is a targeted outcome in longleaf pine forests, operator select thinning can yield similar and satisfactory results in place of timber marking. - The scenarios where operator select thinning is appropriate might be limited to situations where stand prescriptions are straightforward or initial entries have been prolonged.
-Furthermore, it requires highly qualified loggers and consistent oversight from forest managers.

-- When tasking logging operators to also manage brush during thinning, significant costs savings can be realized by circumventing the cost of timber marking and forestry mulching. - Keywords: longleaf pine, operator select, southern pine, timber marking
+- This amounted to an estimated \$923.29 US per hectare reduction in project cost to create - 40 open longleaf pine structure. - 41 Conclusions: Operator select may be a viable option for initial entry in unmanaged and - 42 highly stocked longleaf pine stands of varying age.
+For our case study, it was a cost- - 43 effective approach for creating our desired stand conditions. - 44 Implications for Practice: Where open stand structure is a targeted outcome in longleaf - 45 pine forests, operator select thinning can yield similar and satisfactory results in place of - 46 timber marking.
+When tasking logging operators to also manage brush during thinning, - 47 significant costs savings can be realized by circumventing the cost of timber marking and - 48 forestry mulching. - 49 Keywords: longleaf pine, operator select, southern pine, timber marking